yonglinma18/IS477---Course-Project/README.md

-IS477 Final Project – Fast-Food Density & Obesity Analysis
+# IS477 Final Project – Fast-Food Density & Obesity Analysis
 University of Illinois Urbana-Champaign
 Fall 2025 – Data Curation & Management

-📘 Project Overview
+# Project Overview

-This project explores the relationship between fast-food restaurant density and adult obesity rates across U.S. counties.
+This project explores the relationship between **fast-food restaurant density** and **adult obesity rates** across U.S. counties.

-We use two authoritative, publicly available federal datasets:
+We use two publicly available datasets:

-USDA Food Environment Atlas (2025 Release)
+- USDA Food Environment Atlas (2025 Release)

-CDC PLACES – Local Data for Better Health (2024 Release)
+- CDC PLACES – Local Data for Better Health (2024 Release)

-All data acquisition, cleaning, transformation, and merging were performed using Google Colab (Pandas) and OpenRefine, following reproducible and transparent curation procedures.
+All acquisition, cleaning, and integration were completed using **Google Colab** and **OpenRefine**.

-📦 Storage & Organization
+# Storage and Organization

-This project follows a structured, reproducible, and transparent data-management workflow.
+This project follows a clear and reproducible directory structure.
-All raw data, processed data, notebooks, scripts, and documentation are organized in a clear directory structure.
+Raw data, processed data, notebooks, and scripts are organized in dedicated folders.

-We did not use a relational database (RDBMS).
+A relational database (RDBMS) was **not used**.
-CSV-level processing with OpenRefine + Python was sufficient for this project.
+CSV and OpenRefine workflows were sufficient for this project.

-📁 Filesystem Structure
+## Filesystem Structure
 IS477---Course-Project/
 │
 ├── data/
-│   ├── raw/                     # Raw datasets (not uploaded due to size limits; stored locally) │   │   └── README.md            # Raw data notes, source URLs, download dates
+│ ├── raw/ # Raw datasets (not uploaded; stored locally) │ │ └── README.md # Data source notes
 │ │
-│   ├── processed/               # Cleaned, OpenRefine-processed datasets
+│ ├── processed/ # Cleaned datasets (uploaded)
 │ │ ├── foodatlas_clean.csv
 │ │ └── cdc_cleaned.csv
 │ │
-│   └── README.md                # Detailed cleaning notes (already completed)
+│ └── README.md # Cleaning steps and documentation
 │
-├── notebooks/                   # Google Colab notebooks
+├── notebooks/
-│   ├── acquisition.ipynb        # Programmatic acquisition from USDA + CDC
+│ ├── acquisition.ipynb
-│   ├── cleaning.ipynb           # Optional additional data cleaning
+│ ├── cleaning.ipynb
-│   ├── integration.ipynb        # Merging USDA + CDC datasets
+│ ├── integration.ipynb
-│   └── analysis.ipynb           # Visualization + statistical analysis
+│ └── analysis.ipynb
 │
 ├── scripts/
-│   └── acquire_data.py          # Python script for automated downloading
+│ └── acquire_data.py
 │
 ├── results/
-│   ├── figures/                 # Visualizations created in analysis
+│ ├── figures/
-│   └── tables/                  # Summary tables (optional)
+│ └── tables/
 │
-└── ProjectPlan.md               # Project plan from Phase 1
+└── ProjectPlan.md

-📝 Naming Conventions
+## Naming Conventions

-Raw data (not stored in GitHub)
+### Raw Data (not uploaded to GitHub)

-Because USDA + CDC datasets exceed GitHub’s 25–50MB file-size limit, they are stored locally or in Box but documented in data/raw/README.md.

-Examples of raw filenames:
+Examples:

-usda_food_atlas_2025.zip
+- usda_food_atlas_2025.zip

-cdc_places_2024.csv
+- cdc_places_2024.csv

-Processed data
+### Processed Data

-Stored in: data/processed/
+Stored in: `data/processed/`

 Naming pattern:
 <dataset>_clean.csv

 Examples:

-foodatlas_clean.csv
+- foodatlas_clean.csv

-cdc_cleaned.csv
+- cdc_cleaned.csv

-Scripts

-acquire_data.py → programmatic dataset download

-Notebooks
+### Notebooks

-Each notebook maps to one stage of the data lifecycle:

-acquisition.ipynb
+- acquisition.ipynb

-cleaning.ipynb
+- cleaning.ipynb

-integration.ipynb
+- integration.ipynb

-analysis.ipynb
+- analysis.ipynb

+### Scripts
+- acquire_data.py

-All filenames follow lowercase snake_case for clarity.
+All filenames follow lowercase snake_case.

-🗄️ Database Usage
+# Database Usage

-A relational database (PostgreSQL / MySQL / SQLite) was not used in this project.
+A relational database (PostgreSQL/MySQL/SQLite) was **not used**.
 All integration was performed using:

-Google Colab (Pandas)
+- Google Colab (Pandas)

-OpenRefine (facet-based cleaning & transformation)
+- OpenRefine (filtering, cleaning, transformation)

 Per project instructions:

-Scripts for loading data into an RDBMS are required only if an RDBMS is used.
+> Scripts for loading data into an RDBMS are only required if an RDBMS is used.

-Thus, this step is not applicable to our workflow.
+Therefore, this step is **not applicable** to our workflow.

-🔄 Reproducibility
+# Reproducibility

-Raw data can be re-downloaded using our acquisition notebook (notebooks/acquisition.ipynb) or Python script (scripts/acquire_data.py).
+- Raw datasets can be re-downloaded using the acquisition notebook or script.

-All OpenRefine cleaning steps are fully documented in data/README.md.
+- All cleaning steps are documented in `data/README.md`.

-Cleaned datasets are provided in data/processed/ for easy analysis.
+- Cleaned datasets (`data/processed/`) are ready for analysis.

-Processed data can be regenerated using the documented facet filters and transformations applied to the raw files.
+- Processed datasets can be regenerated using the documented OpenRefine steps.

-The entire workflow—from acquisition to integration—is repeatable on any system using Colab + OpenRefine.
+- The entire workflow (acquisition → cleaning → integration → analysis) is reproducible using Colab + OpenRefine.